solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-09-06-AI-Full-Chat-Application/docs/deployment.md

 ![API initialization sequence of events](../img/initialization-trace.png)

-Next, you should be able to see multiple entries referring to the vectorization of the data that was imported into Cosmos DB:
+Next, you should be able to see multiple entries referring to the vectorization of the data imported into Cosmos DB:

 ![API vectorization sequence of events](../img/initialization-embedding.png)